proteinjs/build/README.md

 # Overview

 A set of tools for managing workspace build operations, working directly on top of npm.
-No config required.
+No config required to use.

 ## How to use